abajwa-hw/security-workshops/Security-workshop-HDP 2_2-seperateIPA.md

 - Logout as hue user and notice that we can not login as paul/hortonworks

-- Make changes to /etc/hue/conf/hue.ini to set backend to LDAP
+- Make changes to /etc/hue/conf/hue.ini to set backend to LDAP:
     ```
 	backend=desktop.auth.backend.LdapBackend
 	pam_service=login